 Menopause and Joint Pain: Causes and How to Ease It

-Joint pain and stiffness is a common symptom of menopause.
-But unlike hot flashes and night sweats, this unpleasant side effect isn’t often discussed.
+In fact, this type of musculoskeletal complaint is one of the most widespread symptoms of menopause.
+Yet unlike hot flashes and night sweats, this unpleasant side effect isn’t often discussed.

-But joint pain affects millions of menopausal women around the world.
-And for many of us, it can be debilitating.
+But millions of women around the world suffer with joint pain, and for many of us, it can be debilitating.
+So, understanding what causes it, and how to find relief, is essential.

-In this post, we’ll examine why so many women suffer from joint pain during menopause.
-Then, we’ll share some of the best methods to ease the symptoms so that you can get back to feeling like your old self.
+In this post, I’ll examine why so many women suffer from joint pain during menopause.
+Then, I’ll share some of the best methods to ease the symptoms so that you can get back to feeling like your old self.

 Menopause and Joint Pain: What’s the Connection?